Dvidal7788/DataLynx/README.md

 <ul>

 ###### <li>Simply supply the function with the name of the column you wish to change (i.e. old_column_name) and the name you wish to change it to.</li>
+###### <li>DESTRUCTIVE MODE: You can run this function in destructive mode, which will simultaneously change the column name in the header in memory, as well as the header in the opened CSV file.
+You must give yourself CSV write permission, *as well as* set the dataLynx object to destructive mode: `myData.csv_write_permission = true;` `myData.destructive_mode;`.
+These are both set to false by default.</li>
 </ul>

 ##### RETURN: